Harry Potter video games

-The Harry Potter video games are a series of video games based on the Harry Potter franchise originally created by J.K.
-Rowling.
-Many of the Harry Potter-inspired video games are tie-ins to the novels and films of the same name.
-The main series features a video game for every novel, as well as two for the finale.
+The Harry Potter video games are a series of video games based on the Harry Potter novel and film series originally created by English author J. K. Rowling.
+Many of the Harry Potter-inspired video games are tie-ins to the film adaptations of the same name.
 There are multiple distinct versions for individual games.

 After the success of the initial games, Warner Bros.
-Games created the label Portkey Games and expanded the series to include a pair of Lego video games.
-The games have sold over 50 million units and grossed over $1.5 billion in video game sales and an additional $1 billion in mobile game sales; the main series received mixed reviews from critics, while the Lego games were both critically and commercially successful.
+Games expanded the series to include a pair of Lego video games and created the label Portkey Games.
+The games have sold over 90 million units, and grossed over $1.5 billion in video game sales and an additional $1 billion in mobile game sales; the main series received mixed reviews from critics, while the Lego games were both critically and commercially successful.
 Hogwarts Legacy, the latest release, has made $850 million in its first two weeks post-launch.

 Development

 Despite the games having a wide variety of developers, Electronic Arts developed all games from Harry Potter and the Goblet of Fire until Harry Potter and the Deathly Hallows – Part 2.